SequAna-Ukon/Aiptasia_F003_genome/Supplementary Files/README.md

 # Manuscript Supplementary Tables

+**Table S1.** Taxonomic assignments for contigs removed during the decontamination step.
+The table lists each removed contig together with its GC content, contig length (bp), mean aligned-read coverage, and the best phylum-level taxonomic assignment reported by BlobToolKit.
+These contigs represent non-target sequences excluded from the final Exaiptasia diaphana F003 genome assembly during the decontamination process.

-**Table S1.** Repeat content of the Exaiptasia diaphana (Aiptasia) strain F003 genome assembly.
+**Table S2.** Repeat content of the Exaiptasia diaphana (Aiptasia) strain F003 genome assembly.

-**Table S2.** Additional gene prediction and functional annotation statistics of the _Exaiptasia diaphana_ (Aiptasia) strain F003 genome assembly.
+**Table S3.** Additional gene prediction and functional annotation statistics of the _Exaiptasia diaphana_ (Aiptasia) strain F003 genome assembly.

+**Table S4.** Exaiptasia diaphana (Aiptasia) F003 strain-specific gene models identified by OrthoVenn3, including orthogroup assignments and functional annotations.

-**Table S3.** Software used for the assembly and annotation of the Exaiptasia diaphana (Aiptasia) strain F003 genome.
+**Table S5.** Software used for the assembly and annotation of the Exaiptasia diaphana (Aiptasia) strain F003 genome.

 **Supplementary Figure S1.** Upset plot of orthologous groups identified by OrthoVenn3 showing shared and strain-specific gene families between F003 and CC7.